+\textbf{Pose Forecasting.} Recently, Sampieri \etal~\cite{sampieri2022pose} proposed a graph convolutional neural network to jointly model robot arms and human operators from RGB images.
+Their goal is to anticipate human-robot collisions.
+In this work, we follow this research direction and we leverage a trajectory forecasting architecture to improve the current 3D robot pose estimate while also providing information about the future locations of robots and humans.
+From a general point of view, a large crop of literature has addressed motion forecasting tasks, especially in automotive~\cite{lee2017desire, marchetti2020multiple, ivanovic2019trajectron, luc2018predicting} and human behavior understanding~\cite{pavllo2018quaternet, toyer2017human, chiu2019action, chao2017forecasting, diller2022forecasting}.
+The task can be framed as an encoder-decoder problem, where past motion is projected into a latent state and then decoded into a plausible future~\cite{lee2017desire, alahi2016social}.
+Interestingly, most approaches formulate the forecasting task as a multimodal prediction task, due to the intrinsic uncertainty of the problem~\cite{vondrick2016anticipating, lee2017desire, salzmann2022motron, guimard2022deep}.
 More recently, several works have addressed the task of forecasting human poses.
 Compared to the automotive setting, this is a much more complex scenario, since body joints can move erratically and the position of the whole skeleton must be predicted at every timestep.
 Here, graph-based representations play an important role, since body joints can be naturally represented as connected nodes \cite{plizzari2021spatial, li2021gpfs, adeli2021tripod, sofianos2021space}.
 Unlike these methods, Mangalam \etal \cite{mangalam2020disentangling} fused 3D skeletons, camera ego-motion and monocular depth estimates to forecast body poses.
 In a similar way, we propose a depth-based approach for pose estimation and forecasting.
 Differently from \cite{mangalam2020disentangling}, we focus on robot poses and, instead of observing a full sequence of depth and joints, we blend the current depth with an encoding of autoregressively generated past joints.